Skip to content

 With fractional odds, you need to multiply the fraction by your bet amount to see potential profit.
 Decimal odds are different as they highlight an amount that includes your original bet amount.

-Want to Learn More About Betting on Horse Racing?
+Want to Learn More About Horse Betting?

 If you’re new to the horse racing game and still have a few questions, we’ve got the basics covered for you along with some helpful tips and bet types explained.
 There’s a ton of considerations unique to horse racing that you’ll have to factor in, and you’ve got to do your homework if you’re hoping to boost your bankroll betting on the ponies.